Creating a Function

 Important Components for Functions that extends ScalarFunction:

-• Function eval(T val): For Functions that extend ScalarFunction, they must have an eval() method.
+• Function eval(T val): Functions that extend ScalarFunction must have an eval() method.
 This method is where the processing logic lies.
-The method signature should match the input and output types of your Function.
-In our case, the input and output values are both Strings, but Functions can have multiple input values with different types, and the output type does not need to match the input type (this example shows how a Function can be defined for Struct input and output types).
-Furthermore, the same Function can have multiple eval() methods defined.
+The method signature should match the input and output types of your function.
+In this case, the input and output values are both strings.
+However, functions can have multiple input values with different types, and the output type does not need to match the input type.
+Furthermore, the same function can have multiple eval() methods defined.

 Important Components for Functions that extends AggregateFunction:

-• Function createAccumulator(): This method creates and initializes the accumulator for this Function.
+• Function createAccumulator(): This method creates and initializes the accumulator for this function.
 The accumulator is an intermediate data structure that stores the aggregated values until a final aggregation result is computed.

 Creating a Function in a DeltaStream Organization